-Transfer Credit: CSU (CSUGE Area C2), UC (IGETC Area 3B),

-C-ID (ENGL 140 or ENGL-LIT 180)
+Transfer Credit: CSU (CSUGE Area C2), UC (IGETC Area 3B), C-ID (ENGL 140 or ENGL-LIT 180) Prerequisite: ENGLISH 101 or ENGLISH 101Z or E.S.L.
+110 or by Appropriate Placement

 Students recognize and compare key literary works and ideas of the Western world, the Middle East, Africa, and Asia from antiquity to the seventeenth century, and analyze poetic forms and literary themes significant to the cultures in reasoned analysis.